Twigums/srs.ly/README.md

 ## How is the data stored?
 Data is stored in `./db`, and `KanjiDatabase.sqlite` contains a static copy of dictionary information. `SrsDatabase.sqlite` is the dynamic, user data that will change on updates.
 Lastly, `empty_test.db` is a very small database that contains a few rows for testing and implementation purposes.

+The database file names and naming schemes are directly from Houhou SRS.
+In the future, I might choose to restructure the datasets to suit my needs better.